soemilia/Getting-and-Cleaning-Data/README.md

 This repository contains 3 main files:

 * `run_analysis.R` - This script is used to perform the analysis.
-* `tidy.txt` - This is the final output.
+* `FinalData.txt` - This is the final output.
 It contains a cleansed version of the sample data.
 * `CodeBook.md` - A code book that describes the variables.